roberts-sandbox/test-nick/lab/templates/snap/readme.txt

               (_/                                   (_/

-I stitched this piece together so that I would have a concise template that contains many of features of modern web designs:
+I stitched this piece together so I would have a concise template that contains many features of modern web designs:

+* html5
+* multi-context, responsive layout with multi-device support
-* slide menu with touch support
+* slide menus, scrolls, and touch support
-* jquery menu
 * css3 features such as easing and shadows
-* multi-context, responsive layout with multi-device support
-* html5

 View the demo: http://nickcottrell.github.com/lab/templates/snap/

-Check out the scripts I used for more information.
+Check out the resources and scripts I used for more information.
 These dudes are badass:

 http://www.alistapart.com/articles/responsive-web-design/
 https://github.com/scottjehl/Respond